Being safe on the road - rules and reasons

 Alcohol limits when driving

-Alcohol and/or drugs are a factor in about a third of all fatal crashes.
+Alcohol and/or drugs are a major factor in crashes on our roads.
 If you are in any doubt at all about being safe or legal to drive after drinking, don’t – it’s not worth it.

 The alcohol limit for drivers